-7.4.
+6.7.
 Help

-Click the HELP button on Control Bar (Fig 15 E) to access the on-line documentation available.
-The page shown in Fig 23 will open.
+Click the Help button on Control Bar (Fig 15 E) to access the on-line documentation available.
+The page shown in Fig 23, or an analogous one, depending on the available documentation, will open.

 The command bar (Fig 24) offers some navigation possibilities.